solliancenet/azure-synapse-analytics-day/02-build-modern-dw-pipelines.md

     ![In the Actions menu for the wwi_staging.Sale table, New SQL script > Select TOP 100 rows is highlighted.](media/ex02-data-sqlpool01-tables-staging-wwi-sales-data-actions-select.png "Synapse Analytics Databases")

 17. Select **Run** to execute the query.
-Observe the results in the output pane, and see how easy it was to use Spark notebooks to write data from Blob Storage into Azure Synapse Analytics.
+Observe the results in the output pane, and notice how easy it was to use Spark notebooks to write data from Blob Storage into Azure Synapse Analytics in Steps 9 and 10.

     ![The output of the SQL statement is displayed.](media/staging-sale-output.png "Sale script output")